Efficient Asynchronous Federated Evaluation with Strategy Similarity Awareness for Intent-Based Networking in Industrial Internet of Things: Introduction

 \section{Introduction}

-\IEEEPARstart{W}{ith} the rapid advancement of intelligent manufacturing, the Industrial Internet of Things (IIoT) has evolved substantially in both scale and complexity, becoming a core enabling technology for modern industrial systems \cite{r1, r2}.
-Intent-Based Networking (IBN) provides a promising paradigm for intelligent operation in IIoT by allowing users to express desired outcomes through human-readable intents, which are automatically translated into executable policies for deployment and enforcement \cite{r3, r4}.
-However, IIoT intents often involve task execution goals, device coordination rules, safety constraints, and temporal requirements, rather than simple network configuration updates \cite{r46}.
-For example, in a sensing-driven environment equipped with temperature, humidity, water-level, and ultrasonic modules, an engineer may express intentions such as “increase the sampling priority of the ultrasonic sensing module” or “allocate more processing resources to the water-level monitoring zone.”
-Ensuring that such high-level instructions are correctly interpreted and mapped to actionable IIoT strategies is crucial for safe and efficient system operation \cite{r5,r37}.
-Traditional intent analysis methods, which rely on rule-based or shallow semantic models \cite{r47}, suffer from limited generalization and adaptability in complex industrial scenarios.
-Large Language Models (LLMs) \cite{r6}, with their powerful semantic understanding and cross-modal reasoning capabilities, can integrate intents expressed across different modalities into a unified semantic representation, thereby significantly enhancing the intent recognition capability of IBN systems \cite{r43}.
+\IEEEPARstart{T}{he} Industrial Internet of Things (IIoT) has evolved substantially in both scale and complexity, becoming a core enabling technology for modern industrial systems \cite{r1, r2}.
+Intent-Based Networking (IBN) provides a promising paradigm for intelligent operation in IIoT by translating high-level user intents into executable network strategies \cite{r3, r4}.
+Unlike conventional network management intents that mainly involve routing or configuration updates, IIoT intents often involve task execution goals, device coordination rules, safety constraints, and temporal requirements \cite{r46}.
+For example, in a sensing-driven environment equipped with temperature, humidity, water-level, and ultrasonic modules, an engineer may express intents such as “increase the sampling priority of the ultrasonic sensing module” or “allocate more processing resources to the water-level monitoring zone.”
+To ensure safe and efficient system operation, such high-level instructions must be correctly interpreted and mapped to actionable IIoT strategies \cite{r5, r37}.
+Traditional intent analysis methods usually rely on predefined rules or simple semantic matching \cite{r47,r33,r34}, which limits their ability to handle diverse and context-dependent industrial intents.
+In contrast, Large Language Models (LLMs) \cite{r6} provide stronger semantic understanding capabilities and can support more accurate intent interpretation in IBN systems \cite{r43}.